The intent behind Kenop

 What emerged

-If we combine everything, what emerges naturally is Kenop.
+Combine everything, and what emerges naturally is Kenop.

 An AI tool for everyday complex problems — where professional advice costs a lot of money, where each new question pushes the meter higher commercially, where teams have only limited access to consultant-grade reports.